hyamazak0318/US_firearm_fatality/README.md

     - Add items like legend and labels as appropriate
     - Save the map as `"HFR_map.png"`

-    The deliverable should look like:
+    The deliverable would look like:
     ![HFR_map](HFR_map.png)
-    - Generally speaking, household firearm ownership rate seems to be high in states where population density is low.
+    Generally speaking, household firearm ownership rate seems to be high in states where population density is low.

 - `03_analyses.py`